AmplitudeAudio/doc-sdk/docs/api/engine/Room/index.md

 ---
 title: Room
-description: The absorption coefficients of the material.
-Represents a physical space where sound waves can propagate.
+description: Represents a physical space where sound waves can propagate.
 generator: doxide
 ---